 Audio and/or video recording of class lectures is not allowed unless explicit permission is given by the instructor.
 Permission will only be given if the student has a Student Disability Services request.
 In such cases, recordings may only be used by the student to whom permission is given and all recordings must be deleted at the end of the semester.
 Recordings may not be distributed online or elsewhere.

 Important Dates

-See the academic calendar (http://registrar.olemiss.edu/fall-2021)
+See the academic calendar (http://registrar.olemiss.edu/fall-2022) Test dates and topics are tentative and subject to change.
+The final exam date is fixed and cannot be changed.